Sensory Processing

 When observing our children’s behaviour it is always important to ask ‘Could it be sensory?’

 Sensory processing and sensory modulation are complex processes.
 The information provided here is really just the ‘tip of the iceberg’.
 We encourage people to learn more if they feel it is relevant for their child.
-Learning Links runs workshops on sensory processing and our staff would be happy to help, particularly our occupational therapists.

 A general tip to help the brain with sensory processing is to fill your day with physical exercise, heavy body work that involves deep pressure, pushing, pulling, lifting, moving, singing, dancing, chewing, crunching and other feel good sensations!